iturdikulov/notes/low-level programming language.md

 ---
-title: "Low-level programming language"
 date: 2023-03-12
+draft: true
+sr-due: 2023-03-16
+sr-ease: 250
+sr-interval: 3
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-03-16
-sr-interval: 3
-sr-ease: 250
 ---

+# Low-level programming language

 > Programming language that involves knowledge of both computer hardware and the
 > coding used to make the computer hardware do actions.